goldstargloww/goldstargloww/glowwtvs about.md

 ***

-i wanna be a 3d ghost in your dream
+i wanna be a 3d ghost in your dreams

 the smell of burning flesh and sweat and chlorine